 - A big garden with huge trees where ceremonies are usually celebrated

 - A big house with big garages, which is, I believe, the owner’s home

 - A large lawn field that is used as a parking

 All that is surrounded by a countryside landscape: fields, forest, creek, cows.
 In other words, a vacation landscape, idyllic for an outdoor wedding!

 On this sunny day of September, all the colors had popped up and the Bullard Creek looked a very homely place to host an event.

 Of course, what I like the most in the old historic barn is its iconic shape.
 Despite its renovation, the inside of the barn (i.e., the original construction itself), is all made of wood beams.
 I had never seen such architecture before.
-I took pleasure trying to understand which beam was a supporting pillar and which beams were in tension.
-(Yes sometimes I am a nerd).
+I took pleasure in trying to understand which beam was a supporting pillar and which beams were in tension.
+(Yes, sometimes I am a nerd).

 In the same way, the decoration was all about wood and simple rustic nature.
 That created a very warm atmosphere for guests to dance and discuss.
 Indeed, this authentic wood barn with its wood floor offers an undeniable country charm that just makes you feel comfortable.
-Thereby it is the perfect place to celebrate a wedding.
+Thereby, it is the perfect place to celebrate a wedding.
 Such a space gifted with such a genuine rural soul inspired everybody to share a fresh drink (specially during this hot day) and to enjoy life (especially during this happy event).

 It was under a deep blue afternoon sky that the ceremony took place, protected from the sun by the large shade of several majestic old-century oaks.